JamesGreenaway/craftcms/README.md

 * ENVIRONMENT
 > This image has been created to be environment agnostic, the current default is `development` however, if you need to run this in a production environment you can use `production`.
 This will set the `php.ini` file so that it is ready for production.

-You can then run `docker-compose up --build -d` to build and run your container with the new argument values.
+You can then run `docker-compose up -d --build` to build and run your container with the new argument values.

 ---